 The most important software for motion graphic professionals is Adobe After Effects.
-It helps to create versatile and modern projects with a 2.5D animation.
+It helps to create versatile and modern projects with 2.5D animation.

-This software is often used after designing the storyboards and elements in Illustrator and Photoshop.
+This software is often used after designing storyboards and elements in Illustrator and Photoshop.
 Once you’re finished animating your project in After Effects, you can export the video to editing software.